 "Outstanding Plus ... a really gorgeous wine with great complexity and balance": Underground WineLetter (Nov 2017)

 91 points; "alluring ... great poise ... wonderfully minerally": Wine Advocate (Sep 2017)

 91 points; "straight up delicious": Jeb Dunnuck (Aug 2017)

-The 2016 Côtes de Tablas Blanc has nn intense nose of peach pit, wet rocks, white tea and tarragon.
-The mouth is really nicely balanced, as its initial brightness and flavors of nectarine, preserved lemon, and mineral turn richer on the mid-palate, with sweet spices coming out.
+The 2016 Côtes de Tablas Blanc has an intense nose of peach pit, wet rocks, white tea and tarragon.
+The mouth is nicely balanced, as its initial brightness and flavors of nectarine, preserved lemon, and mineral turn richer on the mid-palate, with sweet spices coming out.
 The finish brightens up again with notes of pink grapefruit and lemon verbena.
 Drink now and for at least the next five years.

 - 43% Viognier

 The grapes for our Côtes de Tablas Blanc were grown on our certified organic estate vineyard.